StarScape/droplet2/README.md

 Installers and binaries will be outputted to `dist/`.

 It's a good idea not to have a dev instance of Droplet running before building the installers, as building a release will output JS files to the same directory that a developer session uses, and you want to make sure that the minified, production JS files are used.

+## Deploying to S3 and Cloudfront
+__After building the installers, they can be deployed with `npm run deploy-installers`__, which will upload them to their S3 bucket, generate a JSON file with their URLs, and then copy that file to the `../droplet-website` folder.
+The website will then have to be redeployed from its own repo in order for the change to take affect.

+The AWS CLI must be configured in order for this to work.

 ## Output/other directories